Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Two-stage Hypothesis Test Procedures

-\paragraph{Stage I: Filtering} The idea of filtering variables has been proposed to increase power for high-dimensional data \citep{McClintick2006,Hackstadt2009,Mieth2016}.
+The idea of filtering has been proposed to increase power for high-dimensional data \citep{McClintick2006,Hackstadt2009,Mieth2016}.
 When the variables are filtered, the number of variables being tested is reduced.
 As a result, filtering could potentially lead to an increase in the number of discoveries after multiple testing corrections.
-Unlike the way in which filtering has been used in the previous literature, the two-stage procedure in this paper is implemented to drop elements that are noninformative or more likely to be false positives.
-Therefore, the overall power may not increase after filtering in this instance.

-We add one additional step of removing unnecessary elements in the upper-right corner of the transformed persistent diagram prior to filtering.
-This part of the image corresponds to an empty area in most persistence diagrams and hence contributes nothing to the inference.
+We add the pre-filtering step of removing unnecessary pixels in the upper-right triangle of the persistence image.
+This part of the persistence image corresponds to an empty area in the persistence diagram.
+For example in Figure~\ref{fig:PI} the upper-right triangle region in the transformed persistence diagram in the middle panel corresponds to the empty region of $\text{Death}>1$ in the persistence diagram in the left panel.
+Therefore, the upper-right triangle region in the transformed persistence diagram should not contribute to inference.
+After applying the pre-filtering step to the persistence image of $m \times m=m^2$ pixels, the number of remaining pixels is reduced to $\frac{m(m+1)}{2}$.